omer-kose/SDF-Ray-Marcher/README.md

 # Compile and Run
 -Just by running the Makefile by using the regular "make" command the files compile

--After the executable can be run with the usual "./main" command
+-After that, the executable can be run with the usual "./main" command

 # Change the Scene
 -Then the hard-coded scene which is specified in the main.cpp file will be executed